computablelabs/compspec/TopLevelSpec.md

 referred to as council members.
 Non-council members will not be allowed to vote on market actions in this scheme.

+### Investor and Owner Class

+The `Market` will have two classes of token holder, investors and data owners.
+Note the contrast with a `Registry` which tracks only listings and challenges, and doesn't track investors.
+A new data structure `mapping` will have to be added that tracks the class of each token holder in the data market.
+In addition, new token holders will have to be entered into this `mapping`.
+Methods that will interact with `mapping`:

+- `Market.invest()` will add a new investor class member (if not already added)
+- `Market.divest()` will check if given member is investor class and remvoe them if so
+- `Market.apply()` will add the given member to the data owner class (A data owner must be listed).
+(This method corresponds to `Registry.apply()`)
+- `Market.exit()` will remove a data owner if they are not present any further listings.
+(This method corresponds to `Registry.exit()`).

 ### Market Reserve
 Each Data market should hold a reserve of [`Network Token`](#network-token).
 Here's a brief summary of methods that interact with reserve